arielpotolski/OOP_Project_TUD/docs/notes/meetingWeek6.md

 -   Single player works.
 -   There is a global leaderboard, but data isn't pretty printed.
--   You can answer questions, theres a timer between them, and they go sequentially (can't go backwards in single player mode).
+-   You can answer questions, there's a timer between them, and they go sequentially (can't go backwards in single player mode).